Become a Furniture Designer: Education and Career Roadmap

 Do I Want to Be a Furniture Designer?

 Furniture designers are experts in creating and designing furnishings while considering both fashion and functionality.
 They design interior and exterior furniture, often keeping factors like sustainability, ergonomics, customer style preferences, and practicality in mind.
-Furniture designers express their creativity by combining modern technologies with craftsmanship to produce furniture that will fill both private and public places.
 Competition with other furniture designers for contracts may be keen.

 Many positions call for designers with at least a bachelor's degree in fields such as interior design or industrial design, along with a strong portfolio highlighting their best works.
 The following table outlines the most common requirements, according to CareerBuilder job ads posted during the month of October 2012.